 To do this, first define a Behavioral Cohort within Amplitude.
 You can use a combination of events and their properties and user attributes to create a specific group of users that fall within these conditions.

-Once you do this, you can use this to target Chameleon tours to that group of users.
+Once you do this, you can use this to target Chameleon Experiences to that group of users.
 After you complete the Setup then you will see your list of Amplitude Cohorts in your filter options when creating a user segment.

 Here is an example of a setting a filter to target an Amplitude cohort called "New test cohort":